johntrogan/Edge-Enterprise/edgeenterprise/microsoft-edge-relnote-beta-channel.md

 - **`PushMessageData::bytes()`.** The `PushMessageData` interface mimics the `Body` interface, which was amended earlier this year with a new `bytes()` method, following the principle that APIs should generally vend byte buffers as `Uint8Arrays`.
 Microsoft Edge 132 realigns with the `Body` interface by providing the `bytes()` accessor on the `PushMessageData` interface as well.

 - **Saved queries in `sharedStorage.selectURL`.** `sharedStorage.selectURL()` now lets queries be saved and reused on a per-page basis.
-Two per-page-load budgets are charged the first time a saved query is run but not for subsequent runs of the saved query during the same page-load.
+Two per-page-load budgets are charged as the first time a saved query is run but not for subsequent runs of the saved query during the same page-load.
 This change is accomplished with a `savedQuery` parameter in the options for `selectURL()` that names the query.

 - **Throw exception for pop overs and dialogs in non-active documents.** Previously calling `showPopover()` or `showModal()` on a popover or dialog that resides within an inactive document would silently fail.
 No exception was thrown, but since the document is inactive, no popover or dialog would be shown.
 As of Microsoft Edge 132, these situations now throw `InvalidStateError`.